-Announced August 15th, 2018: Win our recipe contest!
+Announced August 15th, 2018 (this opportunity is now closed--keep an eye out for next years contest!): Win our recipe contest!
 Our 2018 Member Recipe Contest champion will be prized one pair of tickets.
 Not bursting with culinary inspiration?
 Have no fear.
 There are three more ways:

-Announced October 1, 2018: Sign-up during early enrollment for our 2019 CSF.
+Announced October 1, 2018 (this opportunity is now closed): Sign-up during early enrollment for our 2019 CSF.
 Enroll for next years community-supported fishery before November 1st via our members-only early-enrollment page, and enter to win a pair of tickets.

 Announced January 2019.

 *Disclaimer: No purchase is necessary to be privy to any of these opportunities.
 If you'd like to enter into our trip drawing, but are choosing not to enroll, you can still do so by emailing firstname.lastname@example.org.